We have chosen the most beautiful places to see in Altea (Alicante), one of the most beautiful towns on the Costa Blanca. Let’s get started!

-- 1 ⚖ Town Hall Square
+- 1 ⚖ Town hall square

 - 2 ⛰ Sierra de Bernia

-- 3 🏠 Altea la Vella (Old Altea)
+- 3 🏠 Altea la Vella (Altea la Vieja)

-- 6 🔭 Mirador Cronistas de España
+- 6 🔭 Viewpoint Cronistas de España

-- 7 🎆 L’Olla Fireworks
+- 7 🎆 Fireworks of L’Olla

 - 8 🎭 Moors and Christians in Altea

-- 9 🏝 La roda beach
+- 9 🏝 Playa de la roda

-- 11 🍹 The Garden of Senses
+- 11 🍹 The Garden of the Senses

-- 12 How to get to Altea in 5 minutes
+- 13 How to get to Altea in 5 minutes

-⚖ Town Hall Square
+⚖ Town hall square

 ⛰ Sierra de Bernia

-🏠 Altea la Vella (Old Altea)
+🏠 Altea la Vella (Altea la Vieja)

-🐚 Altea Bay, a treasure of Alicante
+🐚 Bay of Altea, a treasure of Alicante

 🏖 Promenade and viewpoint

-The seaside promenade of Altea is a very quiet place to walk near the sea and enjoy the most beautiful views of the city.
-From here you can feel all the flavour of the Costa Blanca (both in the environment, and through the numerable restaurants located at the foot of the coast).
+The promenade of Altea is a very quiet place to walk near the sea and enjoy the most beautiful views of the city.
+You can also have your photo session from the viewpoint located on the promenade.

-If there is one basic thing about Altea to see in a day, that is its historic centre.
-The historical center is made up of a succession of whitewashed houses, streets and paved streets, doors, windows and squares that will make us travel back in time to a quieter, more leisurely moment.
-By the way, climbing means that the houses are covered with lime to give them that white color and to absorb the heat, as in many places of the Mediterranean.
+If there is one basic thing to see in 1 day in Altea, it is the old town of Altea.
+The old town is the center of Altea and consists of a succession of whitewashed houses, narrow streets and cobbled streets, doors, windows and squares that will make us travel back in time to a quieter, more leisurely moment.
+By the way, whitewashed means that the houses are covered with lime to give them that white color and to absorb the heat, as in many places in the Mediterranean.

 Walking without a fixed plan, without an established direction, makes us disconnect from the hectic pace of life we lead.